Riverdale station (Toronto): History

 The station was originally built at grade, with a level crossing at Queen Street.
 This level crossing was considered very dangerous and on November 17, 1904, a collision here between a Toronto Railway Company streetcar and a GTR freight train killed three people and injured seventeen.

 Construction began in 1925 on the Toronto Grade Separation project which was completed in 1930.
 The rebuilding of this eastern approach, beyond the Toronto Terminals Railway limit, eliminated the level crossing.
 The station had to be moved northwest to accommodate construction of the Queen Street overpass.

 The last site of the station building is now part of City of Toronto's Bruce Mackey Park, (formerly Wardell Parkette) which runs along the westerly side of the railway tracks, between Queen and Dundas Streets.

-Plans to build a GO Station at this location have been discussed as part of Metrolinx's Yonge Relief Network Study.
-The proposed SmartTrack plan, raised during the 2014 Toronto Mayoral Election, would also build a station here, where GO Transit's Stouffville commuter service crosses Queen Street.
+Plans to build a GO Station at this location were discussed as part of Metrolinx's 2014 Yonge Relief Network Study.
+The proposed SmartTrack plan, raised during the 2014 Toronto Mayoral Election, would also have built a station here, where GO Transit's Stouffville commuter service crosses Queen Street.
+A subway station on the under-construction Ontario line is located just southwest of the final (1920s) Riverdale station location.